Christian1984/vfrmap-for-vr/README.md

 There are 3 buttons on the top that allow you to manage your chart import folder.

-- **Open Import Directory**: Click this button to open the *!import* directory.
+- **Open Import Directory**: Click this button to open the `!import` directory.
 This is the folder where you can copy and paste all the PDF documents to which you want to import.
-Inside the *!import* directory you can also create subfolders to manage your imported documents properly.
+Inside the `!import` directory you can also create subfolders to manage your imported documents properly.
-- **Refresh Import Directory**: After you have placed your PDF documents inside the *!import* folder, click this button to update the file list below.
+- **Refresh File List**: After you have placed your PDF documents inside the `!import` folder, click this button to update the file list below.
-- **Clear Import Directory**: After all PDF files have been successfully imported, you can click this button to wipe the *!import* directory from any documents to make it ready for the next import.
+- **Clear Import Directory**: After all PDF files have been successfully imported, you can click this button to wipe the `!import` directory from any documents to make it ready for the next import.

-The middle section shows a list of all documents that reside inside your *!import* folder.
+The middle section shows a list of all documents that reside inside your `!import` folder.
 If this list stays empty, make sure to click the *Open Import Directory* button first to verify that your files are in the correct folder.
-Then click *Refresh Import Directory*. *Please note: This list only acts as a tool for you to see which files FSKneeboard has detected in your !import folder.
+Then click *Refresh File List*. *Please note: This list only acts as a tool for you to see which files FSKneeboard has detected in your !import folder.
 You CANNOT select or unselect any files here.*

 In the bottom section there are 2 more buttons:

-- **Start Import**: Click here to import the files that currently reside inside your *!import* folder.
+- **Start Import**: Click here to import the files that currently reside inside your `!import` folder.
 - **Open Output Directory**: Click here to open the *imported* directory.
 You can now grab your files from here and organize them inside your *charts* folder as you like (or simply leave them here).

 #### Downloading The PDF Importer Module